Sergey-sirius/key-promoter-fork/README.md

 -----------------------------------
 * Statistics are persisted and thereby not deleted when closing the IDE.
 * A top ten missed shortcuts window is added to the IDE.
 Thereby, it is more obvious which shortcut combinations are worth learning for you to increase your personal efficiency.
-* A button that resets your statistics
+* A button that resets your statistics.
+* Support for up-to-date IntelliJ versions.

 Screenshot
 ----------